Public Policy & International Affairs (PPIA) Junior Summer Institute Fellowship Program

 • Eligibility to receive assistance with travel expenses

-• A stipend for incidentals not covered during your JSI (funding determined and varies by each JSI)
+• A stipend for incidentals not covered during your JSI (funding determined by each JSI)

 • University housing with most meals covered